sfbrigade/sfbrigade.github.io.2017-11-05/_posts/blog/2014-09-05-LocalFreeWeb.md

 - More outreach to relevant community organizations
 - Converting the text messaging app into at least Spanish, Mandarin & Tagalog
 - Partnering with MTA to have signs permanently placed at Wave Shelters explaining how to use our service
-- Acquiring funding for a shortcode ie; 311 for 'Free internet' locations
+- Acquiring funding for a shortcode ie; 311 for finding 'Free Internet' locations

 ## How you can help